FZZT branes and non-singlets of Matrix Quantum Mechanics: Introduction

 On the contrary, it is important to note that in order to answer questions related to thermalisation and a possible chaotic behaviour of such models, one does not need a fully developed dictionary and it is enough to compute appropriate two and four point correlators~\cite{Maldacena:2015waa} and analyse their properties along the lines of what has been achieved for the SYK model~\cite{Maldacena:2016hyu}.
-Even though the class of models we study are generically integrable, one can imagine a slight deformation that could provide for such a chaotic behaviour, such as a small anisotropy in the magnetic field of the spin-Calogero model.
-We hope to present a detailed analysis of two and four-point correlation functions in a future publication.
-In relation to this point, we should also mention that similar models of adjoint interacting with fundamental degrees of freedom have been studied in the past and recent years~\cite{Iizuka:2008hg,Iizuka:2008eb,Michel:2016kwn} and the calculation of correlators in these models indicated that one needs a large number of flavors in order to have a chance to satisfy the refined criteria of chaotic behavior stemming from the four point function, a conclusion which seems in line with the scaling limit we take (where both $N\, , N_f \rightarrow \infty$), in order to have a strong backreaction effect that reproduces the matrix model partition function of the two dimensional black hole and some generalisations thereof.
+Even though the class of models we study are generically integrable, one can imagine a slight deformation of them that could result in a more complicated behaviour, such as a small anisotropy in the magnetic field of the spin-Calogero model we find in section~\ref{matrixmodel}.
+Nevertheless the integrable point of the parameter space is expected to be able to capture correctly the number of microstates of the dual geometry.

+In relation to this point, we should also mention that similar models of adjoint interacting with fundamental degrees of freedom have been studied in the past and recent years~\cite{Iizuka:2008hg,Iizuka:2008eb,Michel:2016kwn} and the calculation of correlators in these models indicated that one needs a large number of flavors in order to have a chance to satisfy the refined criteria of chaotic behavior stemming from the four point function, a conclusion which seems in line with the scaling limit we take (where both $N\, , N_f \rightarrow \infty$), in order to have a strong backreaction effect that reproduces the matrix model partition function of the 2-d black hole and some generalisations thereof.